mikeizbicki/cmc-csci145-math166/topic01_computation_pagerank/project/README.md

 In this project, you will create a simple search engine for the website <https://www.lawfareblog.com>.
 This website provides legal analysis on US national security issues.

-**Due date:** Sunday, 18 September at midnight
+**Due date:** Sunday, 22 September at midnight

 **Computation:**
 This project has low computational requirements.
-You are not required to complete it on the lambda server (although you are welcome to if you'd like).
+You should be able to complete it on your own laptops.

 ## Background